tryingastronomy/Blazar_codes/AW_blazar_strip/readme.txt

 Allows for output as .csv file.

-If used as a part of research, please cite Joffre et. al 2023.... (will fill in when published)
+If used as a part of research, please cite https://arxiv.org/abs/2402.07994 (until a Zenodo doi is established) if this code is used.

 3D_AW_blazar_strip_arbitrary_input.py is set up to run an arbitrary input file with RA, DEC, r95, that is not from FAVA